suits

 If you want "the best", read up on these ones first.

-Start with Roland Lannier steak knives.
+Start with Roland Lannier steak knives (top).
 You've already used one if you eat at really cool restaurants.
+If you're looking for the absolute best, I say these ones and don't need to read/research any further.

-I'd also go with a classic Laguiole steak knife set.
-I like the olivewood ones a lot and will use this set for special occasions.
+You can go with a classic Laguiole steak knife set (middle).
+I like the olive wood ones a lot and will use this set for special occasions.

-And finally, the Tojiro steak knife is really nice and I would (did) buy that set for every day use.
+And finally, the Tojiro steak knife (bottom) is really nice.
+Buy that set for every day use.

 jeans and a t-shirt